 8. Support the right for engagement in nonviolent resistance while raising concerns about all forms of violence regardless of actor.

-11. Encourage needs and rights based development and humanitarian assistance to reduce inequality and promote human dignity, especially in the West Bank and Gaza while ensuring access and protection for aid agencies and others.
+10. Encourage needs- and rights-based development and humanitarian assistance to reduce inequality and promote human dignity, especially in the West Bank and Gaza while ensuring access and protection for aid agencies and others.

-We encourage civil society and community leaders and politicians, to take a strong stand against anti-Semitism, anti-Christian, and anti-Muslim actions.
+We encourage civil society and community leaders and politicians to take a strong stand against anti-Semitic, anti-Christian, and anti-Islamic actions.
 As humans and as Christians, we must exemplify our love for our neighbor and speak out against injustice and hate.

 We oppose all forms of anti-Semitism towards the Jewish people and are alarmed by the

 increased attacks against the Jewish community and other minority groups in the United States and abroad.
 CMEP maintains the notion that criticism or opposition to Israeli policies is not inherently anti-Semitic.
-By conflating anti-Semitism with legitimate critiques of Israeli policies, it devalues anti-Semitism and the real threat it poses.
+By conflating anti-Semitism with legitimate critiques of Israeli policies, it devalues the issue of anti-Semitism and the real threat anti-Semitism poses.

 Especially since 2001, Muslims in the United States have experienced increased discrimination, marginalization, hatred, and exclusion from American Society.
-CMEP opposes all forms of anti-Muslim actions and stands against inflammatory rhetoric, discriminatory actions and negative behavior toward Muslims and people from Muslim-majority countries.
+CMEP opposes all forms of anti-Islamic actions and stands against inflammatory rhetoric, discriminatory actions, and negative behavior toward Muslims and people from Muslim-majority countries.

-In recent years, there has been an alarming surge in anti-Christian actions against Christians living in Israel and the occupied Palestinian territories as the Church of the Multiplication and various other holy sites have been subjected to arson and violence.
-CMEP opposes all forms of discrimination against Christians and condemn the hate crimes and desecration of holy sites.
-CMEP stands with Church Leaders and Christians in the Holy Land in solidarity against anti-Christian attacks and call on community leaders and politicians to advocate for religious freedom and protection for all people in the region.
+In recent years, there has been an alarming surge in anti-Christian actions against Christians living in Israel and the occupied Palestinian territories.
+CMEP opposes all forms of discrimination against Christians and condemns the hate crimes and desecration of holy sites.
+CMEP stands with Church Leaders and Christians in the Holy Land in solidarity against anti-Christian attacks and calls on community leaders and politicians to advocate for religious freedom and protection for all people in the region.